metaplex-foundation/developer-hub/src/pages/candy-machine/sugar/configuration.md

 {% callout %}

-While the metadata on-chain stores up to 5 creators, the Candy Machine is set as one of the creators.
+While the metadata onchain stores up to 5 creators, the Candy Machine is set as one of the creators.
 As a result, there is a limit of 4 creators at most.

 The sum of the share values must add up to 100, otherwise an error will be generated.